W427697/Discord-/docs/migration-guide/index.md

 ### `storiesOf` to CSF

-Storybook architecture is focused on performance and now needs code that is statically analyzable.
+Storybook architecture focuses on performance and now needs statically analyzable code.
 For that reason, it does not work with `storiesOf`.
 We provide a codemod which, in most cases, should automatically make the code changes for you (make sure to update the glob to fit your files):

 <!-- prettier-ignore-start -->